ahartik/huffman-avx512/README.md

 against malformed "compressed" data.
 I believe with effort it is possible to safeguard against such data with minimal performance cost.

+I believe the code to be somewhat readable, so if you're interested in the details of these methods you should check the code.